vmware-tanzu-labs/terraform-provider-namespace-management/CONTRIBUTING.md

 # Contributing to terraform-provider-namespace-management

+TODO replace with CLA (As it's Apache 2.0)

 The terraform-provider-namespace-management project team welcomes contributions from the community.
 Before you start working with terraform-provider-namespace-management, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on